SEAN: It’s another one of those weeks. Get ready to be buried.

 Seven Seas debuts, in print, Buck Naked in Another World, a light novel that does not live up to its title.

-MELINDA: Also got a laugh out of this.
+MJ: Also got a laugh out of this.

 SEAN: Also out in print: Classroom of the Elite 5, Dragon Goes House-Hunting 5, Goodbye My Rose Garden 2, Himouto Umaru-chan!
 10, Miss Kobayashi’s Dragon Maid: Kanna’s Daily Life 7, My Status as an Assassin Obviously Exceeds the Hero’s 2, Our Wonderful Days 3, and Primitive Boyfriend 2.